4rm/Ricoh-Resource-Monitor/README.md

 # Ricoh-Resource-Monitor
 GUI to monitor ink and paper tray levels at work.
-All printers are checked at once to avoid manually checking each one.
+Values are gathered using SNMP and displayed using TkInter.

 <img src="https://i.imgur.com/reFqhNs.png" alt="Ricoh Resource Monitor screenshot">